19 Free Activities For Kids During The Holidays

 12. Get cultured by looking at art

-Check your local art galleries and museums.
-There are often free days (or some that are free all the time) where you can take the kids to soak up a little culture.
-For example, the National Art Gallery in Sydney is free, and on Sundays shows films geared towards kids and teens that include animation and music.
-Also there is a Children’s Audio Tour that is for kids 7-12 to help enhance the viewing of the art.
+Be inspired and check out your local art galleries and museums.
+They often have free days (or some that are free all the time) where you can take the kids to soak up a little culture.
+For example, the National Art Gallery in Sydney is free and on Sundays they present films for kids and teens that include animation and music.

 13. Go whale watching

-If you’re in the eastern part of Australia near the ocean, then you’re likely familiar with the fact that whales migrate this time of year.
-But perhaps you’ve never actually gone to take a look.
-Use the school holidays as a reason to take the time to watch for whales migrating; it’s a sight worth seeing.
+If you’re in the eastern part of Australia near the ocean, then you’re more than likely to see some whales during this time of year.
+But, perhaps you’ve never actually gone to take a look.
+Use the school holidays as a reason to take the time to watch for whales – it’s a sight worth seeing.
 Google your area for the best places to catch views of the magnificent creatures.

 14. Head to the library

-Most libraries host school holiday activities, and most, if not all, are free.
-Everything from storytime, to crafts to puppets and music are events that can be found at your local libraries during school holidays.
-So check out the libraries’ websites and plan which ones you and the kids will attend.
+Most libraries host school holiday activities, and the best part is they’re free!
+Everything from story-time and crafts to puppets and music can be found at your local libraries during school holidays.
+So check out your local libraries’ website and plan which free events you and the kids will attend.

 15. Check for free days at museums

-Many museums offer either free days, free exhibitions or free workshops during school holidays so it’s worth digging around a bit to see what you can find.
-If you happen to live near or in Sydney, for instance, the Australian Museum offers certain exhibitions for free, so pop on the website and see what is going on during the holidays before you go.
+Many museums offer either free days, free exhibitions or free workshops during school holidays, so it’s worth doing some research to see what you can find.
+If you happen to live in Sydney, the Australian Museum hosts certain free activities and events, so pop on the website and see what is running during the holidays.

 16. Get the brain working

-Scienceworks in Melbourne is free for kids (cost is $14 per adult) and wants kids to engage with science and technology.
-This interactive museum is part of the Museums Victoria and is open daily.
+Scienceworks in Melbourne is a great free activity for kids (cost is $14 per adult), that is not only enjoyable, but is also engaging them with science and technology.
+This interactive museum is part of the Victoria Museum and is open daily.

 17. Use your listening ears

-Throughout the year and especially during school holidays, places around town will offer up free concerts.
-Whether you’re looking for a silly kids’ band that cater to the littles or something a bit more “grown up” for your teens, you should be able to find something to fit the bill.
+Throughout the year and especially during school holidays, venues around town will often runfree concerts.
+Whether you’re looking for a band that caters to young kids or something a bit more “grown up” for your teens, you should be able to find something to keep them entertained!

 18. Look for local farms

-Another research project might yield a great outing for the kids that also happens to be free or at least costs very little.
+If you have some animal lovers on your hands, they are bound to enjoy a visit to your local animal farm for free or at a small cost.
 For example, Collingwood Children’s Farm in Melbourne is $5 per person or $20 for the whole family (two adults and up to four kids).
-For that small amount of money, you can spend the whole day on the farm feeding chickens, milking the cows, riding ponies and more.
+For that small amount of money, you can spend the whole day on the farm feeding chickens, milking the cows, riding ponies and more!

 Almost every botanical garden is free for visitors.
-While kids may not immediately be drawn to a garden, most gardens offer up kids activities to do while there from simply identifying plants and flowers throughout the garden, to full Children’s Gardens such as the Royal Botanic Gardens Victoria in Melbourne.
-The Royal Botanic Gardens in Sydney are home to lots of wildlife, making it a great place to view them for free.
+While kids may not be immediately drawn to a garden, most gardens offer kids activities from simply identifying plants and flowers throughout the garden to full Children’s Gardens such as the Royal Botanic Gardens Victoria in Melbourne.
+The Royal Botanic Gardens in Sydney is home to unique wildlife, making it a great place to explore for free.